avaneev/prvhash/README.md

 know the values of `A` and `B`, thus this adversary cannot predict the outcome.
 Beside that, as the core hash function naturally eliminates the bias from the external entropy of any statistical quality and frequency, its control may be fruitless.
-Note that to reduce such "control risks", the entropy input should use as fewer bits as possible, and augment the upper half of `lcg` like demonstrated in `prvrng.h`.
+Note that to reduce or even eliminate such "control risks", the entropy input should use as fewer bits as possible, and augment the upper half of `lcg` like demonstrated in `prvrng.h`.

 P.S.
-The reason the InitVec in the `prvhash64` hash function has the value constraints, and an initial state, is that otherwise the function would require at least 5 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for table hash use.
+The reason the InitVec in the `prvhash64` hash function has the value quality constraints, and an initial state, is that otherwise the function would require at least 5 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for table hash use.
 Note that the `prvhash64s` function starts from the "full zero" state and then performs acceptably.

 ## An Ideal Core Hash Function ##

 The author found a variant of the core hash function that can be considered "ideal" from PRNG/hashing point of view, as it features a minimal entropy propagation latency.
 However, this variant turned out to be a lot slower, due to reduced instruction parallelism.
+The implementation is available via the `prvhash_core64i` function.

 	lcg ^= msgw;
 	Seed ^= Hash ^ lcg;